edgedb/edgedb/docs/guides/migrations/guide.rst

     create type default::User {
         create property name: default::Name;
     };

+The output shows us that the database has gone in the necessary order to make the schema: first it creates the module, then a scalar type called ``Name``, and finally the ``User`` type which is now able to have a property of type ``Name``.

 The output with ``describe schema as sdl;`` is also somewhat similar.
 It's SDL, but the order matches that of the DDL statements.